probablyquill/EdgePolling/README.md

 pip3 install -r requirements.txt -y
 ```

 This system also requires a MySQL installation, with an existing database.
-User permissions can be configured as needed.
+User permissions can be configured as needed and necessary tables will be automatically created inside whatever database the program is pointed at.
+If MySQL is used for other applications in your environment I would strongly recommend giving this application its own dedicated databse.

 The config_example.json file has an example configuration file which must be updated to suit your installation.